Does the US Have a Mental Illness and Substance Use Crisis?

 Families and individuals can also make a difference in the fight against mental illness and substance abuse disorders.
 Understanding that underlying factors such as stress and trauma can cause both mental health issues and substance use disorders is critical.
 A family member who is experiencing stress, trauma, or mental health issues may experience brain changes that make it harder to resist self-medicating with drugs or alcohol.

 It becomes even more critical to be responsible about the prescription medications that are kept in the home, particularly opioid painkillers.
-The opioid crisis and the increase in overdose deaths from opioids in recent decades has shown that prescription opioid misuse can be the catalyst for opioid use disorder and fatal overdoses.
-If you have prescription medications in the home, lock them up.
+The opioid crisis and the increase in overdose deaths from opioids in recent decades have shown that prescription opioid misuse can be the catalyst for opioid use disorder and fatal overdoses.

 If you need help with mental illness or substance use, call the SAMHSA National Helpline at 1-800-662-HELP (4357).